 - Medical: Medical bills can add up quickly.
 Though your PIP insurance can help you cover these costs, this amount is rarely enough.
 Medical costs included in a personal injury claim usually include doctor visits, surgeries, medication, physical therapy, and any other rehab.

 - Lost wages: Unfortunately, serious injuries can lead to extended time off from work.
 If you don’t have vacation time available, this lost time can quickly affect your finances.
 Lost wages include time missed due to the accident, doctors visits, or recovery time.

 - Pain and suffering: Injuries from accidents can result in long-term pain and emotional distress.
 Compensation for pain and suffering exists to pay you for this.
 Factors included usually include physical pain, emotional stress, loss of enjoyment, and loss of consortium.

 How Long Do I Have to File a Claim?

 Road rash injuries can be serious.
 But sometimes, it may not be immediately apparent how significant your injury is.
 If you have postponed filing a personal injury claim, it is important to understand the Florida statute of limitations regarding auto accidents.
 Florida law requires all residents to file a personal injury claim within two years of the date of the accident.
 That means, if you initially hesitated to file a claim, you may still have time.

 While you have two years to file a personal injury claim, the laws regarding your PIP insurance are different.
 To be eligible to have your medical costs covered by PIP, you must go to the doctor within 14 days of the accident.
-If you have questions regarding your eligibility for filing a claim, contact a personal injury lawyer right away.
+If you have questions regarding your eligibility for filing a claim, contact an insurance claim dispute attorney.